cferdinandi/adventure/content/adventures/the-ghost-ship.md

 	+ A tunnel troll attacks and tries to eat them or steal their coins
 	+ An obstacle like a steep drop or water-filled section of tunnel
 {{</details>}}

+## Game Master Tips

+- One fun element you can use to add more mystery to this adventure is a recurring symbol that shows up at every new stop.
+It may show up on the cover of the captain's log on the ship, then again on an item found on Turtle Back Island, then again still on a tent the Lost Isle.
+Perhaps it's carved into the walls in the tunnels as well.
+- When I run this adventure, I like to have a storm crash the ship onto the Lost Isle, destroying it.
+In the tunnels, players find an old wooden submarine that they use to escape the island with the sailors (if they find and rescue them).